Site Search

 * Courses are free for 16-18s.
 Students aged 19 or over could be charged fees and is subject to a fee assessment.
 Learners on benefits in the majority of cases courses are also free.
 Fee assessments are completed at enrolment.

-This two-year course is entirely assessed by written examination at the end of two years of study, covering all content covered over the two years of study.
+This is a two-year course assessed entirely by written examinations at the end of the second year.

 Website design and development by Fifteen